 An automatically generated User profile is dynamically created by the AIS License Service when a connection is made from an Altium software workstation, or when a user signs in to the AIS.

 A connection is normally made to the AIS by virtue of the internal PLS connection feature available in Altium design software.
-The license connection feature is manually configured in the software's Private License Server Setup dialog, which is opened from the Setup private license server link in the License Management page – accessed by selecting the Licenses option from the User account drop down menu (upper right).
+The license connection feature is manually configured in the software's Private License Server Setup dialog, which is opened by clicking the Connect to Local Server button in the License Management view – accessed by selecting the Licenses option from the Current User control drop-down menu (upper right).
 Only the AIS server name (in practice, its host PC's name) and its active port are required.

 When a connection is established by the software workstation to the Infrastructure Server, the AIS creates a profile with a User Name that matches the workstation's Windows user Account name.
 The created AIS User profile has a First Name entry that also matches the workstation user Account name, and a Second Name entry that matches the workstation Computer Name – in practice, its network name.